Ecommerce Marketing: 33 Tips To Skyrocket Sales

 Easy, right?

-Free shipping is another great incentive to use in your ecommerce marketing assets.
+Free shipping is another good incentive to use in your ecommerce marketing assets.
 Think about it.
 People can buy things in their own towns and not pay for shipping.
 Why should they add $10 to their bill if they don’t have to?

-Video is becoming one of the most powerful marketing assets for all industries, but especially for ecommerce.
+Video is becoming one of the most powerful marketing assets for all industries, especially ecommerce.
 Your customers can’t pick up your products off your virtual shelves, but you can provide an explainer video so the shopping experience becomes more visual.

 You don’t have to match the production quality, but you can use the format as a guide.